phax/phase4-hredelivery-standalone/README.md

 By default, all valid incoming messages are handled by class `com.helger.phase4.peppolstandalone.spi.CustomPeppolIncomingSBDHandlerSPI`.
 This class contains a `TODO` where you need to implement the stuff you want to do with incoming messages.
-It also contains a lot of boilerplate code to show how certain things can be achieved (e.g. intergration with `peppol-reporting`).
+It also contains a lot of boilerplate code to show how certain things can be achieved .

 ## Functionality Sending